 Michelle R. Jenkins founded Bryce’s Journey, Inc. on October 20, 2017, to help create support for working mothers of underserved children with high-functioning Autism Spectrum Disorder (ASD) and/or Attention Deficit Hyperactivity Disorder (ADHD).
-Ms. Jenkins is a certified Paralegal with more than 27 years of professional experience working in the legal field.
+Ms. Jenkins is a community leader, parent advocate and a certified paralegal with more than 27 years of professional experience working in the legal field.

 Ms. Jenkins’s son, Bryce, is diagnosed with Autism Spectrum Disorder giving her a vivid understanding of what the every day challenges of ASD are like.
 In response to the lack of accessible and available assistance in her direct community, Bryce’s Journey was born.
 The organization is dedicated to helping reduce disparities of care for working class families and underserved populations.
 Her services are free or low-cost and available in the inner-city Boston neighborhoods of Dorchester, Mattapan, Hyde Park, Roxbury, and Roslindale.